Do you clench or grind your teeth at night? Do you want to stop this habit for good? ~You are not alone!!

 In some cases, people will grind their teeth at night because of the way their teeth are aligned.
 Someone with an abnormal bite will unintentionally clench or grind their teeth while they sleep.
 This problem can be rectified by scheduling a consultation with a qualified dentist.

-4. How Wearing a Mouthguard for Teeth grinding can help
+4. Wearing Mouthguard for Teeth Grinding

 Since many people grind their teeth unconsciously at night, it is not always easy to stop the problem at once.
 Instead, you can prevent teeth grinding by wearing a safety mouth guard during stressful conditions or at night.